cosmicrafts/cosmicrafts.com/src/assets/markdown/en/architecture.md

 2. **Frontend Layer**: Lightweight and optimized user interfaces fetch data directly from the blockchain for real-time updates.
 3. **Backend Layer**: The Internet Computer handles all core operations, from game logic to token management, ensuring a fully decentralized experience.

 ---

 ## Future Expansions

 Cosmicrafts' architecture is designed to evolve with the franchise's growth:
 - **Cross-Chain Interoperability**: While ICP is the primary blockchain, future updates may enable [compatibility with other blockchains](https://internetcomputer.org/chainfusion) for broader asset utility.
-- **Enhanced Game Modes**: Additional features, such as advanced AI-driven gameplay and VR integrations, will be supported by ICP's evolving capabilities.
+- **AI Agents**: Additional features, such as advanced [AI-driven](https://internetcomputer.org/ai) gameplay along with advanced data analytics, will be supported by ICP's evolving capabilities.
 - **Developer Tools**: The Roadmap plans to integrate development kits to from partners and third-party developers into Cosmicrafts like [BOOM DAO](https://docs.boomdao.xyz/) and [OpenChat](https://oc.app/home).

----

-## Conclusion

-Cosmicrafts' architecture is a testament to the potential of blockchain technology in gaming.
-By leveraging the Internet Computer's unique capabilities, the project delivers a , transparent, and scalable experience for players and stakeholders alike.
-The fully on-chain design not only ensures long-term sustainability but also positions Cosmicrafts as a trailblazer in Web3 innovation.